jtrudell/jtrudell.github.io/_posts/2016-04-10-ruby_return_values.markdown

 <p class="intro"><span class="dropcap">I</span>'ve been working a lot with people who are new to Ruby (and new to programming altogether), and a common theme is not understanding the values that are returned from Ruby methods, or that anything is returned at all, and what all this "return" business is all about.
 I sort of blame this on beginner tutorials that make it seem like the only way to use Ruby is by printing to the console, and here's why:

 ####What does this return?
-Say you've got a method that says hello.
+Say you have a method that says hello.

 {% highlight ruby %}